ssh-mitm/ssh-mitm/sshmitm/tutorial/tutorials/mirrorshell/intro.md

 ## Chapter 5 — The Open Terminal

-The network admin — responsible for Meridian Systems' core infrastructure — connects to the production router to check the running configuration.
+The network admin — responsible for Logfile Inc.'s core infrastructure — connects to the production router to check the running configuration.
 He authenticates, opens a shell, and then leaves to get coffee.